phloe/shavejs/readme.md

 ### range

-Lets you define offset and  on arrays in the output.
+Lets you define offset and limit on arrays in the view.

 ##### Arguments

-* `key` - (String) A dot-separated string describing the path of the array in the output data.
+* `key` - (String) A dot-separated string describing the path of the array in the view data.
 * `options` - (Object) Optional.
 An object with the following options:
 	+ `offset` - (Number) Optional.
 Sets the index at which to start in the array.
 	+ `limit` - (Number) Optional.
 Sets the number of items to be rendered from the array.